sglebs/ndeploy/README.md

 # How to configure your project

 You need to build a config file describing your solution.
 It can be yaml, json or toml.
-This file can be templated, with values passed in at the command-line.
+This file can be templated (we use jinja2 internally), with values passed in at the command-line.

 Let' start with a simple project: 1 microservice with one database, described in yaml format: